shrimann23/final-autumn/README.md

-Here is a React.js blog website I developed as part of the Web Impact Autumn 2024 Cohort!
+Here is a blog website I developed as part of the Web Impact Autumn 2024 Cohort!
+Used Next.js and the Sanity content management system.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).